Middlewares¶

 Info

-Middlewares are called in order: each receives the Request
+Middlewares are executed in order: each receives the Request

-parameter, and the next handler to be called as second parameter.
+first parameter and the next handler to be called as the second parameter.
 Any

-middleware can decide to not call the next handler, and return a Response
+middleware can choose not to call the next handler and instead return a

-object instead.
-For example, a middleware can be used to return an HTTP 401
+object.
+For instance, a middleware can be used to return an HTTP

 response in certain scenarios.